openeverest/everest.github.io/content/blog/how-openeverest-works/index.md

 ## OpenEverest API Server

-The OpenEverest API Server is the central component that exposes a RESTful API for managing database deployments.
-It handles requests from the UI and interacts with the OpenEverest Operator to perform actions such as database provisioning, scaling, and configuring monitoring.
+The OpenEverest API Server is the central component that exposes a RESTful API for managing database deployments and Kubernetes clusters.
+It handles requests from the UI and interacts with the OpenEverest Operator.

 ![OpenEverest API Server](openeverest-api-server.png)